Learn how to stop the cheating that can ruin your relationship and family

 A: Avoid the following behaviors with a person of the opposite sex

 Sharing personal feelings

-Intimacy is letting another person know about very deep parts of yourself which exist on many different levels.
-Your intimacy door should be open only to your husband, wife or committed partner.
+Intimacy is letting another person know about very deep parts of yourself that exist on many different levels.
+Your intimacy door should be open only to your husband, wife, or committed partner.
 Of course, sharing with family and friends who care and love you is legitimate.
-Doing so should be a natural byproduct of a healthy and ongoing loving relationship with your husband, wife or partner, but there are still boundaries.
-Read the article Diamonds For My Lover! to learn how destructive it is to one’s marriage to give presents to one’s lover.
+Doing so should be a natural byproduct of a healthy and ongoing loving relationship with your husband, wife, or partner, but there are still boundaries.

 Affectionately touching someone of the opposite gender naturally elicits sexual feelings.
 Once you are excited, it becomes a slippery slope and you have no idea when or if you can stop.
 That is why it is important never to start.